MOdification Of THe Early-Life Respiratory Microbiome Through Vaginal SEEDing

 • Procedure: Sterile Swab

-Following delivery by C-section, participating infants randomized to the control group will have their nasal cavity swabbed with a sterile swab.
+Following birth by C-section and immediately after the initial newborn care by the general pediatric team, children randomized to the control group will have their nasal cavity swabbed with a sterile swab.

 Recruiting Locations